 - Stop Daydreaming – daydreaming can take you away from reality.

-- Treat yourself good – sometimes you have to forgive yourself, and sometimes you have to reward yourself.
+- Treat yourself well – sometimes you have to forgive yourself, and sometimes you have to reward yourself.

 - Be your critic – evaluate yourself and your performance without being biased.

 #1.
 Begin Now Procrastination

 Let us understand what Procrastination stands for before pushing ourselves past it.
 ‘Pro’ in Latin means ‘in favour of’, and ‘Cras’ is Tomorrow.
 So we understand that procrastination is nothing but being in favor of tomorrow, which never comes.

 Buck up and say I am going to do this now.